 Basic principles and concepts of biology.
-Explores methods of scientific inquiry and behavior of matter and energy in biological systems.
-Prerequisite: MAT 087, or equivalent or placement; ENG 101 or placement; or consent of instructor.
+Explores methods of scientific inquiry and behavior of organisms and energy in biological systems.
+Prerequisites: MAT 087 or placement; ENG 101 or placement; or consent of instructor.
 General Education: Physical and Biological Sciences.
 Three lecture; three lab.

-B1O 105 (4)

-Environmental Biology
+BIO 105 (4) Environmental Biology

 Basic concepts of ecology and the importance of human interaction with the natural ecosystem.
 Field trips.
-Prerequisites: MAT 087, or equivalent or placement; ENG 102; or consent of instructor.
-General Education: Physical and Biological Sciences; Special Requirements: Contemporary Global/International Awareness OR Historical Awareness; Intensive Writing/Critical Inquiry.
+Preor co-requisites: MAT 087, or placement; ENG 102; or consent of instructor.
+General Education: Physical and Biological Sciences; Special Requirements: Contemporary Global/International Awareness or Historical Awareness; Intensive Writing/Critical Inquiry.
 Three lecture; three lab.

-Natural History of the Southwest
+BIO 109 (4) Natural History of the Southwest

-Based on the life zone concept, an examination of the geologic history and ecologic history of the Southwest.
+Based on the life zone concept, an examination of the geologic history and ecological history of the Southwest.
 Emphasis is on the identification and adaptations of biotic populations.
 Involves field trips.
 General Education: Physical and Biological Sciences.
 Prerequisite: ENG 101 or consent of instructor.
 Three lecture; three lab.